hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ---

+## Installation

-## Download the Toolkit Repository
+### 1. Download the Toolkit Repository

-Create a working directory for the workflow of the toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Create a working directory for the workflow of Intel® Recsys Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Intel® Recsys Toolkit is included in the BigDL project.

 ```
 mkdir ~/work && cd ~/work